Dr Tanya O'Neill

 Personal Website: https://tanyaoneill.org

-I am an early-career environmental soil scientist whose main research focus is understanding the impacts of human activities on Antarctic terrestrial environments.
-I have also conducted research in Alaska, the Tibetan Plateau, Vanuatu, PNG, and the Chatham Islands.
-I've had eight trips to Antarctica: including two for my PhD on human impacts on the soil environment, one to the Antarctic Peninsula as a field assistant with the Spanish Antarctic Programme, two downloading a network of soil climate stations, and my first trip, to run a marathon on the continent.
+I am an environmental soil scientist whose main research focus is understanding the impacts of human activities on Antarctic terrestrial environments.
+I have conducted research in Alaska, the Tibetan Plateau, Vanuatu, PNG, and the Chatham Islands.
+I've had 10 trips to Antarctica: including two for my PhD on human impacts on the soil environment, one to the Antarctic Peninsula as a field assistant with the Spanish Antarctic Programme, two downloading a network of soil climate stations, one installation a new soil climate station, and my first trip, to run a marathon on the continent.

 I am currently involved in a multidisciplinary project characterising the environment around Scott Base, Antarctica, as a baseline against which any environmental effects of base redevelopment can be measured.
 I have been awarded a Marsden fast start to investigate whether penguin mounds serve as natural archives of anthropogenic contamination in remote Antarctic environments.